A sustainable mixed community for living, working, education, culture, retail and entertainment

 White City is fast establishing itself as a new West London community and destination: with excellent transport connections, unrivalled shopping at Westfield, innovation campus from Imperial College, the cultural beacon that is the BBC (and ITV too), creative & tech hub White City Place, and thousands of quality new homes.

-Westfield London’s second phase comprises an additional 750,000 sq ft of new retail, cafés, restaurants and leisure, bringing the UK’s No.1 ranked shopping centre (Source: CACI) up to a total of 425 outlets.
-250,000 sq ft is dedicated to a new department store for John Lewis, set to open in March 2018.
+Westfield London’s second phase added an additional 750,000 sq ft of new retail, cafés, restaurants and leisure, bringing the UK’s No.1 ranked shopping centre (Source: CACI) up to a total of 425 outlets.
+250,000 sq ft is dedicated to a new John Lewis department store.

 White City Place is a creative business district with 700,000 sq ft of new office space, including 3,000 BBC staff who continue to make the area a vibrant and creative working environment.

-Transport for London is opening 31 of its railway arches near Wood Lane Tube station.
-Largely unused, they are transforming these arches into a diverse mix of commercial, leisure and retail space as well as creating new pedestrian passageways to improve connectivity in the neighbourhood and introduce new cycle parking.
+Transport for London has transformed 31 of its railway arches under Wood Lane Tube station into a diverse mix of commercial, leisure and retail space and has created new pedestrian passageways to improve connectivity in the neighbourhood and introduce new cycle parking.